CMDT/TimeSeriesDataCapture/README.md

 #### Modifying Annotations
 On the view page, to add a new annotation click the '+' button.

-To change the annotation position click the down-wards arrow button.
-Using the black downward arrow click click and hold to reposition.
+To change the annotation position click the down-wards arrow button on the annotation panel.
+Using the black downward arrow click and hold to reposition.
 To confirm the new position click the black square.

-To edit the annotation description click the pencil icon.
+To edit the annotation description click the pencil icon on the annotation panel.

 #### Modifying Tags
 One the Column Tag panel switch to view tags.
-Click the penil icon to edit the tags.
+Click the pencil icon to edit the tags.

 #### Importing Runs
 To import runs from a OneDrive account, click the import button.
 If not already logged in click the login button to login into OneDrive.
 To preview a run click the graph preview button, to import runs select the checkboxes and click confirm.